Locking approved shifts to prevent changes from being made

-This is a useful feature for admins or payroll teams to stop users making changes to shifts and approved hours whilst payroll is being processed.
+This is a useful feature for admins or payroll teams to stop users from making changes to shifts and approved hours whilst payroll is being processed.

 You have the ability to Lock Shifts by Operation, Office code or by a certain Roster.